ponkio/VibeEngine/README.md

 ## VibeEngine Server
 The VibeEngine server is the brains of everything.
 Without a server there is no VibeEngine.
 Rounds are created on the VibeEngine server then a VibeEngine Client will register to the server to create teams and instances to be attached to a round.
 On the server is also the scoreboard.
 Not much has been thought out for the scoreboard yet since most of the focus for the project is being done on the backend.

+# Development Status
+Want to stay up to date with the development process of this.
+Follow the trello board [here](https://trello.com/b/q0H08yzb/vibeengine).
+I will try my best to keep this up to date and detailed with what is going on with the project as much as possible.

 # Contribution
 I am the only developer for VibeEngine.
 If you would like assist in any way (ideas, development, marketing, etc..) feel free to contact me at contra_verde@protomail.com
 _Once Vibe Engine is fully released the Pull Requests and issues will be used for contributions._